ewfx/gaidp-neural-nomads/README.md

 ## ⚙️ What It Does
 1. **Regulatory Instruction Interpretation:** Extracts and interprets regulatory reporting instructions to identify data validation requirements.

-2. **Automated Profiling Rule Generation:** Uses Large Language Models (LLMs) to generate profiling rules based on allowable values and cross-relations between data elements.
+2. **Automated Profiling Rule Generation:** Uses Large Language Models (LLM-Gemini) to generate profiling rules based on allowable values and cross-relations between data elements.

-3. **Executable Validation Code:** Generates code to assess data conformity against extracted rules.
+3. **Executable Validation Code:** Generates executable SQL queries to assess data conformity against extracted rules.

-4. **Anomaly Detection with Reasoning:** Identifies flagged transactions along with their reasons, combining outputs from SQL validation and an Isolation Forest unsupervised learning model.
-The results are further enhanced with natural language reasoning using the Gemini API, providing comprehensive insights into anomalous transactions.
+4. **Anomaly Detection with Reasoning:** Identifies flagged transactions along with their reasons, combining outputs from SQL validation and a unsupervised learning approach(Isolation Forest).
+The results are further enhanced with natural language reasoning using the Gemini, providing comprehensive and human readable insights into anomalous transactions.

 5. **Interactive Custom Conversational Interface (Chainlit UI):** Offers a user-friendly and ADA compliant interface for two primary personas: